By Bernard Hickey

 Many borrowers who are buying property in Auckland or elsewhere will wonder how this changes their decisions about whether to buy and how long to fix, if they're not already floating.

-The mid-May announcements of the 'bright line test' and the new Auckland landlord LVR restrictions appear not to have had much impact yet on property markets, particularly in Auckland where sales volumes over the last three months rose to record levels and median house prices also marched on up to new records.
+The mid-May announcements appear not to have had much impact yet on property markets, particularly in Auckland where sales volumes in April and May rose to record levels and median house prices also marched on up to new records.
 Auckland house price inflation is running at an annual rate of 15-20%, whereas inflation elsewhere is closer to 5%, or none at all.
-The lower interest rates have softened any blows on the regulatory front.

-Real estate agents and valuers even point to a pick up in activity in Waikato/Bay of Plenty as investors spill out of Auckland with plenty of equity and look to keep borrowing above 70% in those markets outside of Auckland.
+Real estate agents and valuers however report a pick up in activity in Waikato/Bay of Plenty as investors spill out of Auckland with plenty of equity and look to keep borrowing above 70% in those markets outside of Auckland.

 The question for many will be whether the slowing economy, thanks to a slump in dairy prices and weak wage growth, starts to drag on house prices.
 Certainly that slowing economic outlook is helping the outlook for interest rates.